 Maldives is pretty much halfway around the globe if you start your travel in North or South America.
 In all cases you will either travel via Europe or via Australia/Asia and then connect from there.

 Once landed in Male it is a short transfer to the harbour to catch your transfer boat or liveaboard cruise.
 Seaplanes are a fast and scenic option to reach your more remote island resorts.
 Luggage is restricted to 20kg check-in and 5kg hand luggage.
-Each additional kg excess baggage is charged locally at about USD 3/kg for the roundtrip.
+Each additional kg excess baggage is charged locally.
 Seaplane transfers to the islands are only possible during daylight hours.

 As part of your travel plan we will happily assist you in finding the most suitable flight connections to your dive destination.
 In many cases we can issue the tickets on your behalf.